 Living and working on campus keep our men safe and fully supported for one full year.
 Plus, our therapeutic staff support our residents as they are reintroduced to the most important relationships into their lives in a healthy, supportive way.

 “It was a long year, but everything you learn, you can use when you leave.
 Look at this opportunity as an investment.
 No Longer Bound not only saved my life, but they made me who I am today.”

 Contrary to what people think, the opposite of addiction is not sobriety.
 The opposite of addiction is connection.

 Because we believe so strongly that sustained recovery is dependent on healthy relationships, No Longer Bound provides weekly couples and family counseling along with Family Recovery meetings every Sunday.

 Plus, once-a-month, men and their loved ones participate in half-day workshops to learn about boundaries, acceptance, forgiveness, and self-care.

 We provide wives, parents, siblings and adult children a full year of opportunities to learn the same lessons as our men—that relational health comes from lasting intimacy with God, self and others.

-“Through the in-depth curriculum, God’s guidance, and my brothers along the way, I learned I would be able to overcome anything with them.”
+“Through the in-depth curriculum, God’s guidance, and my brothers supporting me along the way, I learned I would be able to overcome anything with them.”